resync-tv/resync/README.md

 - 25.04.2020

   - added a queue feature
-  - added usage info to readme
+  - added usage instructions to readme

 - 15.02.2020